ivy-llc/ivy/docs/overview/deep_dive/data_types.rst

 The ``dtype`` argument is handled in the `infer_dtype`_ wrapper, for all functions which have the decorator :code:`@infer_dtype`.
 This function calls `ivy.default_dtype`_ in order to determine the correct data type.
-As discussed in the :ref:`Function Wrapping` section, this is applied to all applicable functions dynamically during `backend setting`_.
+As discussed in the `Function Wrapping <function_wrapping.rst>`_ section, this is applied to all applicable functions dynamically during `backend setting`_.

 Overall, `ivy.default_dtype`_ infers the data type as follows: